BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Prompt suggestions are shown in the user interface and a good way for users to discover how the bot can help them through examples.

-You define prompt suggestions in the app manifest.
+Here, you'll define two prompt suggestions.

 Continuing in Visual Studio: